-Carbohydrates should be limited to 150 grams, which is easy to achieve if you're eating real, whole foods.
-Sadly, those eating the SAD could be getting upwards of 300g.
-Anyone trying to lose weight can limit intake to 100g.
-Anyone trying to get into ketosis can limit to 50g.
-All the carbs you need can be found in vegetables, there really is no need for grains.
+Carbohydrates should be limited to real, whole foods.
+Avoid processed foods as much as possible.
+Sadly, those eating the SAD could be getting upwards of 300g, way more than most people need.
+All the carbs you need can be found in vegetables, there is no need for grains.
 When you ditch sugars, grains, and processed foods, you'll be able to maintain a healthy carb intake.
 Athletes and highly active people can consume a higher amount.
 The Primal Blueprint Carbohydrate Curve illustrates how various levels will impact your health and weight management.

 Then there are Ketones which are a byproduct of fat.
 These are made by your body versus ingested and used much the same way as glucose.
-The ketogenic diet was originally used to help those with epilepsy but has been found to aid in fat loss, clear brain fog, boost energy, is anti-inflammatory and even helps fight against cancer.
-Actually, burning ketones was originally how our ancestors survived during periods that plants (carbs) weren’t available to them.
-The beauty in burning ketones for energy is you are using internal energy, won’t be dependent on food constantly, and can go longer between meals.
+The ketogenic diet was originally used to help those with epilepsy but has been found to aid in fat loss, clear brain fog, boost energy, is anti-inflammatory, and even helps fight against cancer.
+Burning ketones was originally how our ancestors survived during periods that plants (carbs) weren’t available to them.
+The benefits of burning ketones for energy is you are using internal energy, won’t be dependent on food constantly, and can go longer between meals.